VatsalSheth/Embedded-Interface-Design/Project_1/README.md

 user and database please follow the commands below instead:

 * Log into MariaDB command line using `sudo mysql -u root -p` (We hope you remembered the root password made when MariaDB was installed!)
-* Inside the MariaDB command line interface create the database the project will use (aptly named "project1") using this command: `CREATE DATABASE project1;`
+* Inside the MariaDB command line interface create the database the project will use (aptly named "project1") using this command: `CREATE DATABASE DB_NAME;`
-* Still inside the MariaDB command line create the username and password the program will use with this command: `CREATE USER 'vatsal'@'localhost' IDENTIFIED BY '12345';`
+* Still inside the MariaDB command line create the username and password the program will use with this command: `CREATE USER 'USERNAME'@'localhost' IDENTIFIED BY 'PASSWORD';`
-* Grant the user you made in the previous step all the privileges it will need with this command: `GRANT ALL PRIVILEGES ON project1.* TO 'vatsal'@'localhost';`
+* Grant the user you made in the previous step all the privileges it will need with this command: `GRANT ALL PRIVILEGES ON DB_NAME.* TO 'USERNAME'@'localhost';`
 * Flush the privileges table, allowing the changes made in the previous step to take effect, with this command: `FLUSH PRIVILEGES;`
 * Exit the MariaDB command line using `CTRL + C`